sanmue/archinstall_autoBash/README.md

   - and [snapper-rollback (AUR)](https://aur.archlinux.org/packages/snapper-rollback) (needs running a separate script after reboot as user with sudo privileges)
 - UEFI or BIOS (detected automatically) with GPT
   - for BIOS / MBR: set MBR manually in config
-- GRUB Bootloader
+- systemd-boot (UEFI boot mode) and GRUB Bootloader (Bios boot mode)
+- Encryption
-- Enryption + keyfile to automatically decrypt root partition on boot
+- keyfile to automatically decrypt root partition on boot (only relevant for GRUB)
 - ['zram'](https://wiki.archlinux.org/title/Zram) used as swap (size: 50% of RAM size)
-- no swap file or swap partition
+- no swap file, no swap partition
-- Grafics Cards / Drivers (detected automatically, no 32bit support), needs testing
+- Grafics cards drivers (detected automatically, no 32bit application support), needs testing
   - AMD: should work
   - Intel: needs manual config, not testet, see Arch Wiki for current info
   - NVIDIA: needs manual config, not testet, see Arch Wiki for current info